How To Heal A Pulled Back Muscle

 4. Hold for a few seconds then release your spine back to neutral or the starting position.

-Scapular Retraction for Pulled Upper Back Muscles:
+Scapular Retraction for an Upper Back Pulled Muscle:

 3. Hold for a few seconds and then release your arms back to the starting position letting the shoulder blades come apart again and the muscles in the upper back relax.